Time Zones in Honduras

 does Honduras use daylight saving time?

-No, Honduras does not currently use daylight saving time.
-The country stays on UTC-6 all year, so clocks do not move forward or backward seasonally anywhere within Honduras.
+No, Honduras does not use daylight saving time.
+The country stays on UTC-6 all year, which means there are no seasonal clock changes to account for when planning meetings, travel, or business operations.

 what is the time difference between Honduras and UTC?